Homelessness on release from prison

 If you are under 35, you will only be able to get rent to cover you for a room in a shared house.
 You must be at least 35 years old to qualify for a self-contained one-bedroom property.
 Further details can be found on our housing benefit page.

 If your licence conditions mean you cannot return home you should speak to your offender manager before you are released.
-In some cases, you might be referred to approved premises - a probation hostel - but places are very limited and are generally reserved for those who are considered high risk and are under multi-agency public protection arrangements (MAPPA).
+In some cases, you might be referred to approved premises such as a probation hostel.
+Places however are very limited and are generally reserved for those who are considered high risk and are under multi-agency public protection arrangements (MAPPA).
 If you are worried about where you will live for the duration of your licence call the Resettlement Advice Service on 0300 123 1999.